worktheclock/replit.github.io/misc/licensing.md

-# Licensing Informations
+# Licensing Information

-Our user's privacy is of utmost importance to us.
-Here you will find information about how your repls are licensed.
+Our users' privacy is of utmost importance to us.
+Here, you will find information about how your repls are licensed.

 ## Public Repls and Classrooms

 Content published to a public repl or a Classroom are automatically published under an MIT license.
 The full text of the MIT license reads as follows:

 > Copyright <YEAR> <COPYRIGHT HOLDER> <URL TO REPL>